kubeshop/testkube/docs/docs/testkube-pro/articles/log-highlighting.md

 In Testkube Pro, we highlight relevant keywords in logs for faster debugging.
 To use this feature, open execution details.

-After that, all the lines that may be relevant will be highlighted in the interface.
+On this screen, all of the lines that may be relevant will be highlighted in the interface.

 ![log-highlighting.png](../../img/log-highlighting.png)